FAQs

 Who is eligible?

-Full-time doctoral students, post-doctoral scholars, and faculty from SCANCOR member institutions are eligible to apply at SCANCOR in Stanford.
+Full-time doctoral students, post-doctoral scholars, and full-time faculty from SCANCOR member institutions are eligible to apply at SCANCOR in Stanford.

-• Access to on campus libraries
+• Access to on-campus libraries

 • Participation in seminars and social events